Fast Simulation of Size-Constrained Multitype Bienaym\'e-Galton-Watson Forests and Applications: Main results

+\end{propo} As a simple corollary of the previous propositions, the denominators in the three formulas, provide us with the number of $d$-type plane, labeled, and binary forest, with root-type $\bo{r}$ and individuals-type $\bo{n}$, respectively.

-The paper is organized as follows: in Section \ref{sectionUnitypeFGDS} we construct uniform unitype forests with a given degree sequence.
-This will be used in Section \ref{sectionConstructionOfMFGDS}, to construct MFGDS and prove Theorem \ref{teoConstructionOFUniformMtypeForestWithGDS}.
-In Section \ref{secRelationMFGDScMGW} we prove that under an independence assumption, the CMGW forests are mixtures of MFGDS.
-Section \ref{sectionLawOfNumberOfIndividualsByTypes} is devoted to prove the joint law of the number of individuals by types in a MGW forest, which is Theorem \ref{teoLawOfTheTotalPopulationByTypes}.
-In that section we also obtain in Corollary \ref{coroLawOfTheTotalPopulationInAMGW}, the law of the total population in a MGW forest.
+The paper is organized as follows: in Section \ref{sectionConstructionOfMFGDS} we construct MFGDS and prove Theorem \ref{teoConstructionOFUniformMtypeForestWithGDS}.
+Section \ref{sectionLawOfNumberOfIndividualsByTypes} is devoted to prove the joint law of the number of individuals by types in a MBGW forest, which is Theorem \ref{teoLawOfTheTotalPopulationByTypes}.
+In that section we also obtain in Corollary \ref{coroLawOfTheTotalPopulationInAMBGW}, the law of the total population in a MBGW forest.
 Examples satisfying the hypotheses of Theorem \ref{teoLawOfTheTotalPopulationByTypes} are given in Subsection \ref{subsectionExamplesMultitypeGeoPoiBer}.
-The algorithms are given in Section \ref{sectionAlgorithmsConditionedRandomForests}.
+In Section \ref{secRelationMFGDScMBGW} we prove that under an independence assumption, the CMBGW forests are mixtures of MFGDS.
+Our main result Theorem \ref{teoSimulationOfCMBGWIntro} and the proof that Algorithm \ref{algorithm8} provides the law of a CMBGW forest, is given in Section \ref{sectionAlgorithmsConditionedRandomForests}.
+Finally, the expected complexity time Thoerem \ref{teoIntroComplexityTime} is proved in Section \ref{sectionExpectedComplexity}, where we also show the local limit theorem for multidimensional first-hitting times.